vives-projectwerk-2021/pulu-hardware/README.md

 |---|---|
 |![Schematic](./img/LDO_schematic.PNG) | ![Datasheet](./img/LDO_holder.PNG) |

-We used the components on the schematic that were recommomended from the datasheet.
+We used the components on the schematic that was recommended from the datasheet.

 #### LDO_Pinout-table